chetan-surya-s/meta-data-analyst-projects/README.md

   - Data Cleaning,
   - Data Exploration using Google Sheets, Summary statistics, SQL queries, and Visualizations
   - Python and Pandas package for Data Exploration
-  - Statistical Analysis and Data Modeling.
+  - Statistical Analysis and Data Modeling
+  - Creating Dashboards using Tableau.

 I have included the completed activity datasets in respective folders.